-Important Tax Information for owners of Real Property in the City and County of San Diego
+Important tax information for owners of Real Property in the City and County of San Diego

-San Diego County real property which is occupied by a homeowner as his residence affords the owner a tax exemption which may be claimed by filing a Claim for Homeowners Property Tax Exemption with the County Treasurer-Tax Collector.
+San Diego County real property which is occupied by a homeowner as his residence affords the owner a tax exemption.
+This may be claimed by filing a Claim for Homeowners Property Tax Exemption with the County Treasurer-Tax Collector.
 Contact the County Assessors Office at (619) 531-5772 or visit the County of San Diego website to request this exemption.

 Frequently asked questions related to the City tax may be found at https://www.sandiego.gov/treasurer/taxesfees/btax/rtaxfaq